polypoly-eu/polyPod/core/utils/silly-i18n/README.md

 ## Usage

-It includes very basic language capabilities based on the browser language feature.
+It includes very basic translation and templating capabilities.
+Check out documentation (should be generated in the `docs` directory) for more info.

 ## Documentation